JinsYin/flink/docs/dev/table/connectors/jdbc.zh.md

 SELECT id, name, age, status FROM MyUserTable;

--- temporal join the JDBC table as a dimension table SELECT * FROM myTopic
+-- temporal join the JDBC table as a dimension table SELECT * FROM MyTopic
-LEFT JOIN MyUserTable FOR SYSTEM_TIME AS OF myTopic.proctime ON myTopic.key = MyUserTable.id;
+LEFT JOIN MyUserTable FOR SYSTEM_TIME AS OF MyTopic.proctime ON MyTopic.key = MyUserTable.id;
 {% endhighlight %}
 </div>
 </div>